m-j-andr/PIC-1-Demo/docs/0-docs.md

    label the center using $a$ and $b$, or $c$ together with some subscripts.
    Because $a$, $b$, and $c$ show up in the
-   [tilt of Saturn exercise](./2-Desmos/2-3f-tilt.md) in a different context, this choice did not seem like a good one to us.
+   [tilt of Saturn exercise](./2-Desmos/2-3f-tilt.md) in a different context, this choice did not seem like the best one to us.

 If the remarks above convince you to label
 $x$-coordinates with the letter $x$ and $y$-coordinates with the letter $y$,